The Cleansing (Suicide Silence album)

-Background
+Background and recording

-Suicide Silence began recording The Cleansing during the first half of 2007 with engineer John Travis.
+Suicide Silence began recording The Cleansing during the first half of 2007 with engineer John Travis at King Size Soundlabs in Los Angeles.
+The album was produced and mixed by Danish producer Tue Madsen.
+The album was tracked live as opposed to being recorded track-by-track.

+Release history

 On June 22, 2007, the complete track listing was confirmed online and the songs "Bludgeoned to Death" and "Unanswered" were released by the band via streaming media for promotion prior to the album's release.
-The entire album was recorded live.

 The Cleansing was released on September 18, 2007 and debuted at #94 on the Billboard Top 200, selling 7,250 copies in the first week, and became one of the best-selling debut albums in Century Media history.
 The record was also released on vinyl format, with a limited pressing of 2,000 copies.
 Music videos have been released for the songs "Unanswered", "The Price of Beauty" and "Bludgeoned to Death".
 The music video for "The Price of Beauty" was banned from the MTV playlist for being deemed too "visually and lyrically explicit" due to the video's gore imagery.